 Cannabidiol (CBD) is a chemical compound including cannabinoids that are found in the Cannabis Sativa plant.
 This is a fast-growing plant with a shorter flowering period than other varieties.
-Growers can extract the CBD oil at a faster rate.
+Growers can extract CBD oil at a faster rate.

-CBD oil usually comes from one of two sources – marijuana or hemp plants.
+CBD oil usually comes from one of two sources – marijuana or cannabis plants.
 The oil is extracted from trichomes, which are found mainly in the flowers on the female plants.
 They are also on the leaves, though not as abundantly.

 Trichomes are tiny outgrowths that give the plants a “sparkly” or “frost-kissed” appearance.
 They are often sticky and give the plants their strong aromas.

-When it’s time to extract the CBD oil, there are two common methods – winterization and short path distillation.
+When it’s time to extract CBD oil, there are two common methods – winterization and short path distillation.